mbarkhau/lexid/README.md

 # [lexid][repo_ref]

-`lexid` is a micro library to increment numerical ids, such that the new id will always be lexically later than the previous.
-In other words, sorting a list of these ids will always produce the same ordering, whether the sort is lexical or numerical.
-Such ids can be useful as build or version numbers.
+`lexid` is a micro library to increment lexically ordered numerical ids.

+Throughout the sequence of ids, this expression will always be true, whether you are dealing with integers or strings:

+    older_id < newer_id

+The left most character/digit is only used to maintain lexical order, so that the position in the sequence is maintained in the remaining digits.

+Such ids can be useful as build or version numbers, which are often displayed by tooling which does not understand their correct ordering.

 Project/Repo: